-However, this cannot be achieved in all circumstances, due to the location of existing infrastructure networks, land ownership and the topography of the landscape.
+However, this cannot be achieved in all circumstances, due to the location of existing infrastructure networks, landownership and the topography of the landscape.
 The following matters guide the placement of services on private land:

 - (a) Where services are to be located on private land, consideration shall be given to: - i.
 Preserving access to the pipelines for maintenance purposes; - ii.
-Preserving the route for relaying services in the future; and - iii.
+Preserving the route for relaying the sewers in the future; - iii.
 Avoiding likely positions for buildings, garages, carports and retaining walls. - (b) The preferred alignments of piped reticulation on private property shall be: - i.
-Within rights-of-way (ROWs) or driveways; - ii.
+Within rows or driveways: - ii.
 Outside probable building envelopes; - iii.
-Clear of fence lines and kerb lines; - iv.
+Clear of fence lines and kerb lines: - iv.
 Clear of large trees or heavily vegetated areas; - v.
 Adjacent to boundaries; - vi.
 Parallel to boundaries. - (c) Where a service is located on private land access for repairs and maintenance shall be maintained, and the following conditions met: - An easement shall be required in favour of the Council, where as part of a subdivision or development proposal, pipes greater than or equal to 300mm diameter will be located in private property.
-The minimum width of easement shall be 3.0m plus the pipe diameter (ie, 1.5m either side of the pipe). - The standard wording required on engineering plans in the "notes" section, shall be: "Memorandum of Easement in Gross shall be provided in favour of Tasman District Council to convey stormwater and/or wastewater in a pipe and to provide unrestricted access along the line of the pipe for maintenance and renewal work and to protect secondary flow paths".
+The minimum width of easement shall be 3.0m (ie, 1.5m either side of the pipe). - The standard wording required on engineering plans in the "notes" section, shall be: "Memorandum of easement in Gross shall be provided in favour of Tasman District Council to convey stormwater and/or wastewater in a pipe and to provide unrestricted access along the line of the pipe for maintenance and renewal work and to protect secondary flow paths"

-- Similar easements may be required over private common drains in favour of the lots served. - Pipelines deeper than 2.5m may require easement widths greater than 3.0m plus pipe diameter to allow for wider than normal trench widths needed to access the pipe in the future. - (d) Where any construction work is required on another property, the owners consent shall be endorsed on the original drawing in opaque black ink (not biro) that will permit satisfactory scanning reproduction.
+- Similar easements may be required over private common drains in favour of the lots served. - Pipelines deeper than 2.5m may require easement widths greater than 3.0m to allow for wider than normal trench widths needed to access the pipe in the future. - (d) Where any construction work is required on another property, the owners consent shall be endorsed on the original drawing in opaque black ink that will permit satisfactory scanning reproduction.

-3.4.3 Drainage of Right-of-Way (ROW) Driveways
+3.4.3 Drainage of Right-of-way Driveways

-The Designer shall design a stormwater control method such that the primary stormwater flows are prevented from discharging:
+The designer shall design a stormwater control method such that the primary stormwater flows are prevented from discharging:

-- a) Across the footpath (existing or proposed) where the ROW falls towards the road/street. - b) Across private property where the ROW falls away from the road/street, or at any low point within the ROW.
+- Across the footpath (existing or proposed) where the ROW falls towards the street. - b) Across private property where the ROW falls away from the street, or at any low point within the ROW.

-3.4.4 Licence-to-Occupy
+3.4.4 Licence to Occupy

 The preference is for all service infrastructure assets to be both owned by (vested in) Council and located on public land.
-However, in some circumstances part of the infrastructure necessary to serve a private development may be located on public land with the approval of Council.
+However in some circumstances part of the infrastructure necessary to serve a private development may be located on public land with the approval of Council.
 Refer to section 2.3.14 for details.

-3.4.5 Private Wastewater/Stormwater Pumping Stations
+3.4.5 Private wastewater/stormwater pumping stations

-Council will not accept the discharge of sewage from small private pumping stations unless prior approval has been obtained from Council and complies with the specific design criteria as follows:
+Council will not accept the discharge of septic sewage from small private pumping stations unless prior approval has been obtained from Council together with specific design criteria as follows: